The Adult Family Project is under the direction of Dr. Karen Fingerman.

 If you would like to learn more about us and our work- beyond that which the website provides Contact us!

-Visit the Aging Network website to stay up to date on events that discuss research in the field of aging.
+Visit the Texas Aging & Longevity Center website to stay up to date on events that discuss research in the field of aging.

 Visit the Aging & Health Portfolio website to see the graduate portfolio program offered at The University of Texas.